mazi-project/back-end/README.md

--u,--users                Displays the total online users -c,--cpu                  Displays the CPU usage -r,--ram                  Displays the RAM usage -s,--storage              Displays the percentage of the available storage -n,--network              Displays the Download/Upload speed -d,--domain               Set a remote server domain.( Default is localhost ) --status                  Displays the status of store process
+-u,--users                Displays the total online users -c,--cpu                  Displays the CPU usage -r,--ram                  Displays the RAM usage -s,--storage              Displays the used storage in MB and (%)
+           [unit]       Units are  KB, MB and GB.( Default is MB ) --sd              Displays information of SD card -n,--network              Displays the Download/Upload speed -d,--domain               Set a remote server domain.( Default is localhost ) --status                  Displays the status of store process